yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/react.md

 :::note Prerequisites

-Any web application developed using javascript based frameworks like React etc
+Any web application developed using React.
 :::

 ## **Step 1: Install the sf-apm-rum agent**